 Dear Bill: l have to admit that I was a bit aghast myself as I read your letter.
-And I came this close to firing off a response siding with your wife but stopped short by sending myself on a research expedition so I could tell you exactly why you should listen to her and never ever shampoo or shower with Blue Dawn.
+And I came this close to firing off a response siding with your wife.
+But I stopped short by sending myself on a research expedition so I could tell you exactly why you should listen to her and never ever shampoo or shower with Blue Dawn.

 Boy, was I in for a shock.
 Not only could I not find credible reasons to not use Blue Dawn for personal care, I discovered a cult-like following of people out there who swear by the stuff not only for hair care and body wash but as a very effective acne treatment, too.

-I found the list of ingredients for Procter & Gamble original Blue Dawn and compared them to the most expensive men’s shampoo I could find—Kérastase Capital Force.
-While not exactly the same (for starters, Blue Dawn has far fewer ingredients)—and with full disclosure that I am not a chemist—let me tell you that I was stunned by the similarities.
+I found the list of ingredients for Procter & Gamble original Blue Dawn and compared it to the most expensive men’s shampoo I could find—Kérastase Capital Force.
+While not exactly the same (for starters, Blue Dawn has far fewer ingredients) and with full disclosure that I am not a chemist—let me tell you that I was stunned by the similarities.
 From sodium laureth sulfate to methylisothiazolinone, Blue Dawn and Kérastase Capital Force have what I found to be remarkable similarities.

 As for using Blue Dawn as a body wash, it was great.
 I felt so clean!
 I didn’t notice any difference at all from other body washes, other than it required a lot of rinsing, quite possibly due to the high concentration in the “Ultra” version of Blue Dawn.

 I’ve done more reading and poking around and have now come to these conclusions: